 Family Services supports children, youth and families through regional collaborative planning, community funding and quality programs.
 Family Services is comprised of three programs:

-After a two-year hiatus, the city’s Youth Opportunity Program reactivated the Youth Opportunities Internship Program in the summer of 2023.
-During the six-week paid summer internship, interns were matched with a city department to gain experience in city government and took part in career readiness sessions.
-Future youth internship opportunities will be announced later this year.
+The city’s Youth Opportunities Internship Program has wrapped up for the summer.
+During these six-week paid summer internship, interns were matched with a city department to gain experience in city government and took part in career readiness sessions.
+Sign up for the Housing and Human Services monthly newsletter to be the first to know when applications for 2025 internships are released.

 Parks and Recreation (BPR)